NetLogo/NetLogo/src/main/org/nlogo/window/README.md

-the parts of NetLogo's GUI that are used in both the applet and the full-blown application -- basically, the contents of the Interface tab
+The parts of NetLogo's GUI that are used in both the applet and the full-blown application -- basically, the contents of the Interface tab.